 - In a bowl, mix fruit, orange rind, brandy and spices.
 Cover and leave in the fridge to soak overnight (or for up to a week).

-- In a saucepan on a medium heat, melt butter and then add flour, stiring until it bubbles.
+- In a saucepan on a medium heat, melt butter and then add flour, stirring until it bubbles.
 Stir in sugar, milk, and 1/2 cup of cream.
 Keep on the heat until the mixture thickens.

-- Take off the heat and stir in nutella, then egg yolks, then marinated fruits.
+- Take off the heat and stir in Nutella, then egg yolks, then marinated fruits.
 Cover with glad wrap and place in the fridge until cooled to room temperature (or cooler).

-- To prepare for eating, remove plastic wrap and tip pudding out of bowl onto a serving plate and remove plastic wrap.
+- To prepare for eating, remove plastic wrap and tip pudding out of the bowl onto a serving plate and remove plastic wrap.

 - Pour over melted dark chocolate and decorate with fresh berries and mint leaves.

-This recipe is easily doubled for larger gatherings and can be made up to two weeks ahead and left covered in freezer at step 4.
+This recipe is easily doubled for larger gatherings and can be made up to two weeks ahead and left covered in the freezer at step 4.

-**For the sugar free version I used 90% cacao chocolate.
+**For the sugar-free version I used 90% cacao chocolate.